 I don't watch movies/tv series very often, I prefer reading, but I like comedies, science fiction, some dramas, historical movies, documentaries, ...

-To give an impression which movies/series I like here are some examples: Fantastic Beasts and where to find them (a pity it isn't a real 1000 pages book.
-If it makes such a great movie, it would be an even better book), The Martian, Crash, Eureka, Sherlock, Dr. Who, Fringe, Vampire Diaries, Wuthering Heights (1992), Czech fairy tale movies, Der Tatortreiniger, About a Boy, Orphan, Coraline, Cidade de Deus, Amélie... and I have recently started to watch Star Trek, so far I like it.
+To give an impression which movies/series I like here are some examples: Fantastic Beasts and where to find them, The Martian, Crash, Eureka, Sherlock, Dr. Who, Fringe, Lucifer, Miranda, Vampire Diaries, Wuthering Heights (1992), Czech fairy tale movies, Der Tatortreiniger, About a Boy, Orphan, Coraline, Cidade de Deus, Amélie... and I have started to watch Star Trek, so far I like it.

 I love to write and send postcards and decorate them :) I like washi tape, stickers and choosing nice stamps.